-Page 1 of 3
+Page I of 4

 Memorandum of Agreement (MOA)

-By and Between
+By and Between;

-Umatilla County Sheriff's Office
+Umatilla County Sheriff's Office (UCSO)

-Umatilla County Board of Commissioners

-And

-Umatilla County Law Enforcement Association (Association)
+Umatilla County Law Enforcement Association (UCLEA)

+Umatilla County Board of Commissioners (BOC)

-Topic: Equipment Issue
+Topic: Issued Duty Equipment and Uniforms

-Pursuant to Article 18, Section 12, of the 2007-2010 collective bargaining agreement (CBA) between the County and the Association, the parties have met and mutually agreed to the following:
+Pursuant to Article 18, Section 12, of the 2023-2026 collective bargaining agreement (CBA) between Umatilla County and the UCLEA, the parties have met and mutually agreed to the following:

-The Umatilla County Sheriff's Office shall provide and issue the duty equipment set forth in Attachment A of this document, to the deputies serving in the Criminal and Corrections Divisions.
-The duty equipment to be issued consists of a basic kit to all Criminal Division deputies and to all Corrections Division deputies.
-Additional kit equipment items will be provided to Criminal Division deputies assigned to detective status, and Corrections Division deputies assigned to transport status.
-All duty equipment items to be issued, for current employees, shall be completed and issued by no later than December 31, 2010.
+The Umatilla County Sheriff's Office shall provide and issue the duty gear, equipment, and uniforms as set forth in Attachment A of this document to all deputies who required these items, and are serving in the Criminal, Corrections Division, and in the Admin Services Division as Civil Deputies.
+The specified duty equipment and uniforms consist of standardized items issued to deputies in the Criminal Division, Corrections Division, and to persons assigned as Civil Deputies in the Admin Services Division.
+Additional and/or other equipment items will be provided to deputies assigned as Detectives, and Transport deputies as needed for their particular assignments.
 The parties agree that all duty equipment issued items will be from reputable manufacturers and of good quality.
+All duty equipment items to be issued for current employees shall be completed and issued no later than December 31, 2022.

-Handguns will be of either .40 S&W or .45 ACP calibers, and of a make and model of good standing in the law enforcement community.
-Holsters for Criminal Division deputies will be such that the weapon may be holstered with weapon light attached to the weapon.
+The department issued handguns will be of either .40 caliber or 9mm, and of a make and model in good standing in the law enforcement community.
+Department issued duty holsters for Criminal Division deputies will be such that the weapon may be holstered with the issued weapon light securely attached to the weapon.
+UCSO will also continue to issue rifles and shotguns, and/or other firearms as determined by departmental needs.
+All department issued firearms, (handguns, rifles, and shotguns) will be in compliance with the provisions of UCSO Policy 306 - Firearms.